-2017 Reno Air RacesThrills and Excitement - The World's Fastest Motorsport
+2023 Reno Air RacesThrills and Excitement at The World's Fastest Motorsport

-The 2017 Reno Air Races will be held from Wednesday, September 13, through Sunday, September 17.
-Hours are 8 a.m. to 4:30 p.m., though this can vary somewhat due to weather or other scheduling issues.
+The 2023 Reno Air Races will be held from Wednesday, September 13, through Sunday, September 17.
+Hours are approximately 8 a.m. to 4:30 p.m., though this can vary somewhat due to weather or other scheduling issues.

 Racing at the Reno Air Races

 You will get more out of attending the Reno Air Races if you learn about the classes of race aircraft and how the races are staged.
-It makes the whole thing more fun and interesting if you have some clue as to what's going on.
+It makes the whole thing more fun and interesting if you understand the basics of what's going on.

 Aerobatic Performances at the Reno Air Races